amblina/katacoda-scenarios/tutorial3/step1.md

 ```

 Some commands have arguments and some don't.
 Arguments and options can be
-anything you can type - numbers, letters, paths etc and customise the command
+anything you can type - numbers, letters, paths, etc - and customise the command
 you are running.
 There are multiple ways of specifying arguments and some need
 to be entered with a specific structure but how do you work out what options
 are available for what program?
 How do you know what types of argument are